FengyanTina/NutritionCaculator/README.md

 componets:
 -BMICategoryTable: to show the BMI  calculating results
--CalculationContext: to calculate values for MifflinCaculatorScreen and CaculateBMI models screens
+-CalculationContext: to calculate values for MifflinCaculatorScreen and CaculateBMI -DataTable to show the MifflinCaculation result.
+-HomNavigationContext: the home screen buttons and navigations from each button
+-InputForm: for MifflinCaculator input and CalculateBMI input

+models:
+-ActivityLevelData: for the MifflinCaculatorScreen
+-ActivityMET: for the ActivityCaloryScreen
+-BMI: for CalculateBMIScreen
+-IBW: for IdealBodyWeightScreen
+UserInfor: for the User object input to ge age, height, weight and gender values

+screens:
+-ActivityCaloryScreen
+-CalculateBMIScreen
+-FoodNutritionCalculatorScreen
+-HomeScreen
+-IdealBodyWeightScreen
+-mifflinCaculatorScreen

 App for Android, it can run on ios but layout changes.